EllaGab/stim_TMR_MSL/README.md

 # stim_TMR_MSL
 Motor sequence learning (MSL) task adopted from the "stim" repo to conduct target memory reactivation (TMR) experiment using sound.

-The starting point for the current repo is the branch "prakriti-task" created by Thibault Vlieghe by August 2022 (thibault.vlieghe@mcgill.ca)
+The starting point for the current repo is the branch "prakriti-task" created by Thibault Vlieghe by August 2022 (thibault.vlieghe@mcgill.ca).

-More details about the source repo "stim", can be found on GitHub: https://github.com/labdoyon/stim.git
+More details about the source repo "stim", can be found on GitHub: https://github.com/labdoyon/stim.git.

 ## Installation